MY STORY

 His answers to the three questions were as follows:

-1) The golden age of animation in Korea has passed and currently the hand drawn industry is in recession.
+1) The golden age of animation in Korea had passed and currently the hand drawn industry is in recession.
 The golden age in Korea was back in the late 70s to mid 90s (approximation) and considering that it was the golden age, the Korean industry made its money from doing key frames and in-betweens, and it was never really responsible for much of the story making or creative side of the market.

 2) The Korean animation industry lacks investors so there isn't much original animation being produced.
 No investments means no experimentations or creativity within the industry, leaving much of the industry to stagnate.
 Eventually when there were investors willing to cooperate the end results are not viable enough for people to continue putting money into the industry.
 Basically the animation industry in Korea sucks.
 (At least for the hand drawn industry.
 The digital industry seems pretty healthy.)